-Up to March 2022, NAMA had identified 7,355 residential units as potentially suitable for social housing from its secured portfolio and offered these to local authorities.
-Many of these units were not required at the time, deemed unsuitable or subsequently became unavailable.
-2,687 social housing homes had been delivered or committed by NAMA, excluding those delivered under Part V arrangements on NAMA-funded residential developments.
+Up to June 2022, NAMA had identified 7,577 residential units as potentially suitable for social housing from its secured portfolio and offered these to local authorities/approved housing bodies.
+Many of these units were not required at the time, deemed unsuitable or unviable, subsequently became unavailable or are still under consideration.
+2,687 social housing homes have been delivered or committed by NAMA, excluding those delivered under Part V arrangements on NAMA-funded residential developments.

-We trust the Q1 2022 Section 55 Accounts meet the requirements of Section 55 of the Act and any specific direction or guidelines issued by you as Minister for Finance.
+We trust the Q2 2022 Section 55 Accounts meet the requirements of Section 55 of the Act and any specific direction or guidelines issued by you as Minister for Finance.
 If you have any queries in this regard, please do not hesitate to contact us.